wordofwarning/wordofwarning.org/current/2015-haphazard/ongoing/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Haphazard 2015"
-show: "Ongoing Activities from 12noon to 4pm"
+show: "Ongoing Activity From 12noon To 4pm"
 artist_size: 1
 show_size: 4
 header_image: